yoyoberenguer/Water-Ripple-Effect/README.md

 ### Build cython code
 C:\>python setup_RippleEffect.py build_ext --inplace

-When python has been compiled, run the program main_RippleEffect.py from your favorite python IDE
+When python has been compiled, run the program main_RippleEffect.py from your favorite python IDE.

+Or run the demo executable where the fodler Asset has been copied:
+C:\>demo.exe
 ```